 - Are you getting any errors?

-- Test statistics on the summary report - do they make sense (in terms of average response time, errors, hits/s)?
+- Analyze the statistics in the summary report - do they make sense (in terms of average response time, errors, hits/s)?

 Once your script is ready:

 - Clean it up by removing any Debug/Dummy Samplers and deleting your script listeners.